rytsikau/ee.Yrewind/README.md

 # ee.Yrewind

 Yrewind is a command line program to download specified past portion of any YouTube live stream.
 It can rewind a live stream the desired number of hours back and save the result as a video file.
-Please note that the program can only save videos when streaming is active; and is not intended to download recorded live streams as well as regular YouTube videos.
+Please note that the program can only save videos when streaming is active, and is not intended to download recorded live streams as well as regular YouTube videos.

 ### [>> download version 20.111](https://github.com/rytsikau/ee.yrewind/raw/main/ee.yrewind_20.111.zip)